ejrich/Pretend/README.md

 * Native dependency injection without having to configure a container
 * Minimal overhead for fast execution
-* No public classes, only a factory creating an instance of an interface
+* Implementations are not exposed, a factory is responsible for creating an instance of a requested interface

 ### Project Setup